seanbaxter/circle/new-circle/README.md

 }
 ```

-The Circle getter declares a forwarding parameter (with the [forward](#forward) keyword) while requiring that it be a specialization of the tuple template, or a class that inherits such a specialization.
+The Circle getter declares a forwarding parameter (with the [forward](#forward) keyword) while requiring that it be a specialization of the `tuple` class template, or a class that inherits such a specialization.
 This is the most economical way to implement a getter. `forward tup` sets the correct value category on the parameter expression.
 We want to access the member pack, but since the left-hand side is dependent, we must use the `...` token to indicate to the compiler that we expect a pack member.
 Then use the subscript operator `...[I]` to access the I'th member.

 ```cpp
 template<typename F, typename Tup, size_t...
 Is>